FreeCAD/FreeCAD-documentation/wiki/FEM_Solver.md

 ## Solvers implemented as external workbenches

 These solvers aren\'t integrated into the [FEM Workbench](FEM_Workbench.md), which means they need a separate interface to set up a simulation project.
 This is achieved through [macros](Macros.md) or [external workbenches](External_workbenches.md).

-### OpenFoam

-[OpenFoam](https://openfoam.org/) is a powerful framework for [computational fluid dynamics](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) (CFD) simulation, distributed as a series of C++ libraries.

-OpenFoam is available in FreeCAD through two external workbenches:

--   [Cfd](https://github.com/qingfengxia/Cfd), originally by Qingfeng Xia.
--   [CfdOF](https://github.com/jaheyns/CfdOF), a fork of Cfd focusing on ease of use.

-While Cfd is intended to be feature-complete for advanced users, CfdOF focuses on users that are just starting in the world of CFD and OpenFoam.

-For Cfd: [update on FreeCAD + OpenFOAM fluid dynamic computation](https://forum.freecadweb.org/viewtopic.php?f=18&t=13699) (forum thread), [Progress of the general Computational Fluid Dynamics (CFD) workbench: CfdWorkbench](https://forum.freecadweb.org/viewtopic.php?f=37&t=22993) (old thread).

-For CfdOF: [Computational Fluid Dynamics (CFD) workbench using OpenFOAM](https://forum.freecadweb.org/viewtopic.php?f=18&t=21576) (forum thread), [training material](http://opensim.co.za/training.html).

-Both workbenches can be installed through the [AddonManager](Std_AddonMgr.md), and both have a place for discussion in the [CfdOF / CFD subforum](https://forum.freecadweb.org/viewforum.php?f=37).

 ### DualSPHysics